sciris/sciris_paper/paper.md

 # Statement of need
 <!--
-  Maybe reduce this section.
+Need to reduce this section-->
- -->
 With the increasing availability of large volumes of data and computing resources, scientists across multiple fields of research have been able to tackle increasingly complex problems.
 But to harness these resources, the